mntshoana/tradebot/README.md

 # Tradebot
-This project is aimed at having a tradie application understanding, using c++.
-Hopefully, this can grow into an automated trading bot.
+This project is aimed at having an understanding of trading through code.
+The project was created using c++ mainly for more experience in building an application from scratch.
+Ideas can be inspiring but they are useless if are not willed into existance.
+This will soon grow into an automated trading bot.

-This project was created using c++ for the sole purpose of :
-    - using REST api
-    - using the Qt library (mainly for cross platform gui).
-    - more experience in building an application from scratch, or  specifically, from an idea.
-Feel free to use this source code for learning c++.
+Feel free to use this source code however you please. #Learn c++.

 ## Requirements
-REST APIs in this source are invoked using http requests, thus, this code depends on libcurl.
-You should have this installed on your computer before attempting to compile this code.

-Compilation depends on Qt and was tested on MacOS using Qt 5.15.2, however, I will continue using Qt6 in future.
-This project requires qmake to compile.
+The project mostly uses c++.
+To be able to use this code, you will need to have a Qt compiler as well as libcurl installed in your system.
+The make.pro file is configured to use c++17, this is not a requirement.
+This code was only tested on MacOS (Catalina and Big Sur).
+I will continue using Qt version 6.

+Another requirement you must have already installed on your computer is libcurl. http requests are invoked using this library and it must be present.

+Note: Python will also be used for financial machine learning in future, it is now also a required in order to compile.

 ## Usage
 Compile using

 ````
-git clone ...
+git git@github.com:mntshoana/tradebot.git
 cd tradebot
 mkdir build && cd build
 ````